MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 These are all HR metrics that measure employee movement within an organization:

 - Employee retention refers to the ability of an organization to keep its employees.
-- Employee attrition refers to the natural reduction of the workforce through reasons like retirement, sickness, death, or resignations.
+- Employee attrition or churn refers to the natural reduction of the workforce through reasons like retirement, sickness, death, or resignations.
 - Employee turnover measures all terminations, which includes positions that are refilled.
 We'll use attrition as a synonym for turnover.

 The concepts are closely related.
 In this playbook, we'll focus on a specific type of employee attrition: voluntary.
-But the general principles and approach can be used for similar business objectives.
+But the general principles and approach can be used for similar scenarios.

 ## Types of attrition